rohit0453/Udacity-RoboND-project-4-Follow-me/README.md

 # Skip Connections

-Skip connections allow the network to retain information from prior layers that were lost in subsequent convolution layers.
+Skip connections allow the network to retain information from multiple resolution scale, as a result more precise segmentation decisions.
+The encoder narrows down the scope by looking closely at some feature and loose the bigger picture as a result.
+So, even if we decode the output of encoder back to image some information has been lost.
+Skip connection is the way to retaing those information easily by connecting the output of one layer to non-adjacent using element-wise addition operation.
+## Disadvantages of adding too many skip connection
+Explosion in the size of our model.

-# Model
+# Model Implementation and Explanation

 [image_2]: ./docs/misc/2.png
 ![alt text][image_2]